 Finances for Same-Sex Couples

-One of the keys in financial planning in LGBT couples is legal documentation.
-Because many couples do not have the automatic protections that contractual marriage affords (passage of wealth in the case of loss of life, hospital access in case of emergency, shared health benefits, etc.), we need to be able to simulate those benefits other ways.
-Many estate attorneys will do this through the use of the 5 key documents:
+One of the keys to financial planning for unmarried couples is legal documentation.
+Because many couples do not have the automatic protections that contractual marriage affords, (passage of wealth in the case of loss of life, hospital access in case of emergency, shared health benefits, etc.), we need to be able to simulate those benefits other ways.
+Many estate attorneys will do this through the use of the following key documents:

 Powers of Attorney (2): A Financial Power of Attorney allows you designate to access and control your financial assets if you are incapacitated.
 Medical Power of Attorney is similar but deals with the medical side of things; if you are not able to make decisions about your health then the Medical Power of Attorney that you have designated will make these decisions on your behalf.